snonux/foo.zone/gemfeed/2024-12-03-f3s-kubernetes-with-freebsd-part-2.md

 The installation was uneventful.
 I selected:

 * Guided ZFS on root (pool `zroot`)
-* Unencrypted ZFS (I will encrypt separate datasets later; I want it to be able to boot without human interaction)
+* Unencrypted ZFS (I will encrypt separate datasets later; I want it to be able to boot without manual interaction)
 * Static IP configuration (to ensure that the boxes always have the same IPs, even after switching the router/DHCP server)
 * I decided to enable the SSH daemon, NTP server, and NTP time synchronization at boot, and I also enabled `powerd` for automatic CPU frequency scaling.
 * In addition to `root,` I added a personal user, `paul,` whom I placed in the `wheel` group.